Guantánamo Province

 Guantánamo is the easternmost province of Cuba.
 Its capital is also called Guantánamo.
 Other towns include Baracoa.
-The province has the only land border of the U.S. Navy base at Guantánamo Bay.
+The province has the only land border of the United States Navy base at Guantánamo Bay.

 Overview

 Guantánamo's architecture and culture is unlike the rest of Cuba.
 The province is only 80 km away from Haiti at its closest point, across the Windward Passage (close enough to see lights on Haiti on a clear night).
 Guantánamo also has a high number of immigrants from Jamaica.
-Many buildings are comparable to those of the French Quarter of New Orleans in the U.S. state of Louisiana.
+Many buildings are comparable to those of the French Quarter of New Orleans in the United States state of Louisiana.

 The Nipe-Sagua-Baracoa mountains dominate the province, dividing both climate and landscape.
 The northern coast, battered by prevailing winds, is the wettest part of the country, while the south, sheltered and dry, is the hottest.
 The north is characterized by rainforests, while the south is arid and has many cacti.